balajirrao/kafka-streams-multi-runner/README.md

 Using this I have been able to reproduce the bug in the following setting:

 - processor API based app
-- num. of standby tasks of 1
+- number of standby tasks of 1
 - cache enabled key-value state store

 The interaction between caching and standby tasks is the cause of this bug.
-When an active task becomes a standby, the restoration doesn't invalidate the cache, leading to stale values returned by the cached key-value store.
+When an active task becomes a standby, the restoration doesn't invalidate the cache, leading to stale values returned by the cached key-value store when the task becomes active again on the same instance.

 ## Setup